javeriaZ1131/8-Queens-problem/README.md

 Here Two different types of GA concepts are implemenetd firstly,
     Designed the GA for finding the best values of x,y,z for the given equation.

 Secondly,
   I Ateempted to designed the fitness function of the 8 queens problem.

+END

+Thanks...!!